truenas/middleware/docs/userguide/index.rst

 If you are using any form of redundant RAID, you should replace a failed drive as soon as possible to repair the degraded state of the RAID.
 Depending upon the capability of your hardware, you may or may not need to reboot in order to replace the failed drive.
 AHCI capable hardware does not require a reboot.

-**NOTE:**
-a stripe (RAID0) does not provide redundancy.
+.. note:: a stripe (RAID0) does not provide redundancy.
 If you lose a disk in a stripe, you will need to recreate the volume and restore the data from backup.

 Before physically removing the failed device, go to Storage → Volumes → View Volumes → Volume Status and locate the failed disk.
 Once you have located the failed device in the GUI, perform the following steps:

 #.
-If the disk is formatted with ZFS, click the disk's entry then its “Offline” button in order to change that disk's status to OFFLINE.
+If the disk is formatted with ZFS, click the disk's entry then its "Offline" button in order to change that disk's status to OFFLINE.
 This step is
     needed to properly remove the device from the ZFS pool and to prevent swap issues.
 If your hardware supports hot-pluggable disks, click the disk's
-    “Offline” button, pull the disk, then skip to step 3.
-If there is no “Offline” button but only a “Replace” button, then the disk is already offlined and you can safely skip this step.
+    "Offline" button, pull the disk, then skip to step 3.
+If there is no "Offline" button but only a "Replace" button, then the disk is already offlined and you can safely skip this step.

-**NOTE:** if the process of changing the disk's status to OFFLINE fails with a “disk offline failed - no valid replicas” message, you will need to scrub the ZFS volume first using its Scrub Volume button in Storage → Volumes → View Volumes.
+.. note:: if the process of changing the disk's status to OFFLINE fails with a “disk offline failed - no valid replicas” message, you will need to scrub the ZFS volume first using its Scrub Volume button in Storage → Volumes → View Volumes.
 Once the scrub completes, try to Offline the disk again before proceeding.

 #.
 If the hardware is not AHCI capable, shutdown the system in order to physically replace the disk.
 When finished, return to the GUI and locate the OFFLINE
     disk.